 I’m always eager to get into the car for a day trip outside San Salvador.

 Patricia Trigueros is a free spirit, writer, and translator from El Salvador.
 She has the habit of drinking too much coffee and writing in English, French, and Spanish.
-Check out her blog, Paty Stuff, and follow her on Facebook, Twitter, and Instagram.
+Follow her on Twitter and Instagram.